matiasbrav0/authorizer/README.md

 For my solution I chose the **Go language** because I feel comfortable with it.
 It's a very powerful and performant language.
 It's also very good when it comes to implementing microservices.

-I choose to apply an **hexagonal architecture** (a.k.a.
+I chose to apply an **hexagonal architecture** (a.k.a.
 DDD or Domain-Driven Design) because I've been working with this architecture for 2+ years, and I think if it is well applied it gives solutions that scale correctly and each layer has its own logic and responsibilities well separated from the rest.
 All of this together prevents possible bad practices (e.g. spaghetti code) and if in the future changing a component, it's very easy to do.